swyxio/react-static-mdx/content/talks/pending.md

 through what React Suspense is, then explore a prototype of how "Suspense Workers" could be useful in future Concurrent React apps.

-## The Rise of Immer in React

-Immer is one of the most successful open source launches in 2018, and has found particular favor in the React community.
-What problems does it solve, and why does it fit React's design principles so well?

 ## Atomic React Deploys

 React's logo is an atom.
 The component philosophy encourages Atomic